 Not all seizures are due to epilepsy.
-Other conditions that can look like epilepsy include fainting, or very low blood sugar, which may happen in people being treated for diabetes.
+Other conditions that can look like epilepsy include fainting, or when people with diabetes have low blood sugar and have a diabetic seizure.

-In this leaflet when we use the term 'seizure' we mean epileptic seizure.
+In this information when we use the term 'seizure' we mean epileptic seizure.